harness/developer-hub/kb/platform/harness-platform-faqs.md

 You can stop the legacy delegate and download new YAML from the Harness UI to install a delegate with an immutable image type.
 For more information, go to [Delegate installation options](/docs/platform/delegates/install-delegates/overview).

-### Is there documentation to install delegates and add GCP connector?
+### Is there documentation to install delegates and add GCP connectors?

 Yes, for more information, go to: